bjhartin/photo-albums/README.md

 I've chosen to use its 'auto derivation' which means it can decode JSON to a case class as long as all its fields have decoders or are themselves case classes.
 If this were seen as too magic, I would use Circe's `.parse` method to get a `Json` object and map it manually (hopefully not!).

+### Specs2

+I'm using Specs2 for testing because it should seem pretty familiar.
+I would lean on ScalaCheck (property-based testing) more heavily if allowed, although I am relatively new to that.
+In a 'Java-ish Scala' environment, the main advantage might be the avoidance of writing test data management code.

 ### Implicits